Sprakebüll: A German village embraces a solar future | DW | 02.08.2021

 "A lot of know-how and innovative power has emerged here and is being developed further, and solutions are being sought for what can be done with the electricity," says Christian.

-The same goes for a successful hydrogen project in Haurup, 20 km away.
+The same goes for a successful hydrogen project in Haurup, 20 kilometers away.
 Hydrogen is produced here from wind power using electrolysis and then fed into the natural gas pipelines.

 Andresen is convinced that the planet can be powered completely by renewables by 2030, and that Sprakebüll is living proof that "it will happen much faster than many people today believe."